-This approach would be more in-line with the city's Climate Justice Action Plan which encourages being proactive and listening to residents and contemporary scientists and residents, not taking action solely for those few self-promoting voices looking to profit in the short-term.
+This approach would be more in-line with the city's Climate Justice Action Plan which encourages being proactive and listening to residents and contemporary scientists, not taking action solely for those few self-promoting voices looking to profit in the short-term.
 It's time to instead guide the way for sustainable long-term and more healthy economic successes.

-For the sake of future generations, going forward, our goal must be to prevent allowing businesses with any potential contamination possibilities, to no longer need constant monitoring and costly clean up, to reduce health risks and better protect our environment.
+For the sake of future generations, going forward, our goal must be to prevent allowing businesses with any potential contamination possibilities to operate above or near our aquifer, so as to no longer need constant monitoring and costly clean up, to reduce health risks and better protect our environment.